 If classes are on ground, will there be a maximum cap on the class size?

 The university will follow the State of Michigan and Kent County guidelines to determine class sizes.
-Current recommendations are 50% capacity, but we will know more as the fall semester approaches.
+Current recommendations are 50% capacity.
 Plans are in place to structure the appropriate logistics to have classes in larger spaces and to accommodate the 50% requirement without diminishing student learning experiences.

-How accessible will my professors be this fall, especially if classes are online?
+How accessible will my professors be this spring, especially if classes are online?

 Accessibility is a top priority for our faculty whether we are conducting classes on-ground or online.
 During our spring session online, faculty regularly communicated with students via our learning management system, email, virtual office hours and other optional virtual study sessions.
 One of the hallmarks of a CU education is the relationships that our students have with our faculty.
 We will make sure that we remain faithful to that important aspect of learning at CU.